Dry January: Where to Find the Best Non-Alcoholic Cocktails in Asheville

 Location: 131 Sweeten Creek Road, Asheville

-7. Get the Full Bar Experience at Sovereign Remedies
+7. Sovereign Remedies

 In a renovated historic building, Sovereign Remedies brings all the pomp and circumstance of a big city bar and fine dining restaurant to Asheville’s scene.
 What’s great, though, is that their thoughtfully crafted cocktail list also features multiple mocktails!